Employee Affinity Groups

-- This group is a place for employees who identify as LGBTQ+ and their allies.
-The LGBTQ+ Affinity Group will host regular meetings aimed at providing resources for LGBTQ+ employees and allies, including social networking, meetups, guest speakers, support navigating workplace interactions and more.
+- This group is a place for employees who identify as LGBTQIA+ and their allies.
+The LGBTQIA+ Affinity Group will host regular meetings aimed at providing resources for LGBTQIA+ employees and allies, including social networking, meetups, guest speakers, support navigating workplace interactions and more.
 For more information or to join, contact Linzie Treadway.

 Requirements to Form a New EAG

 - A designated leader or leaders who commit to an initial term of at least two years, as well as participation in the EAG Leadership Council, which will meet at least quarterly with HR and EDI leadership to identify opportunities, challenges, and ways to enhance the Vanderbilt community

 - Minimum membership of 10 individuals upon launch